Bakarijack/Bakarijack/README.md

 </div>

 <h4 align="left">Hi 👋!
 I'm Bakari</h2>
-<p>"Welcome to the world of innovation and seamless digital experiences!
+<p>Welcome to the world of innovation and seamless digital experiences!
 As a dedicated web and mobile developer, I specialize in crafting captivating and functional solutions that resonate with users worldwide.
-With a passion for cutting-edge technologies and a keen eye for detail, I strive to create stunning applications that not only meet but exceed expectations.
-Whether you're looking to elevate your online presence or revolutionize your mobile platform, you've come to the right place.
-Let's embark on a journey of creativity, efficiency, and limitless possibilities together!"</p>
+With a passion for cutting-edge technologies and a keen eye for detail, I strive to create stunning applications that not only meet but exceed expectations. </p>
+<p>Whether you're looking to elevate your online presence or revolutionize your mobile platform, you've come to the right place.
+Let's embark on a journey of creativity, efficiency, and limitless possibilities together!</p>
 &nbsp;
 <div>
   🌍 Location:   Kenya <br>